Phiaz/myBook/README.md

 # myBook
-A small social Media project with SQL and nodeJs for api - building practice
+A small social media project with SQL and NodeJS